-- Choose a funeral home and notify them that a death is expected in the near future.
+- Choose a funeral home, and notify the facility that a death is expected in the near future.
 Most hospices will call the funeral home for you.

-Even when death is expected, shock and disbelief is common.
-Hospice staff or the person's doctor should be notified within a few hours, but a natural death is not an emergency and medical personnel do not need to be called immediately.
-Many people find it comforting to take some time to sit with their loved one, perhaps talking quietly, just holding hands, or seeing their loved one at peace.
+Even when death is expected, it is common – and normal – for caregivers to feel a sense of shock and disbelief.
+Although home health or hospice staff and the person's doctor should be notified, a natural death is not an emergency, and there is usually no need to call medical personnel immediately.
+Many people find it comforting to take some time to sit with their loved one, perhaps talking quietly, holding hands, or watching their loved one at peace.